YuriVL/ktun/wp-content/plugins/navz-photo-gallery/readme.txt

 Tags: acf, advanced, custom, fields, photo, gallery, album, fancybox, litebox, lightbox Requires at least: 3.8
 Tested up to: 4.9.6
-Stable tag: 1.6.2
+Stable tag: 1.6.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A cool plugin that extends the Advanced Custom Fields (ACF) functionality to add ‘Photo Gallery’ to any post/pages of your choice.
+A cool plugin that extends the Advanced Custom Fields (ACF) functionality to add "Photo Gallery" to any post/pages of your choice.

 == Description ==
 This plugin is alternative of ACF Gallery Pro.

-We are just a lightweight extension of Advanced Custom Field (ACF) that adds ‘Photo Gallery’ field to any post/pages on your WordPress website.
+A lightweight extension of Advanced Custom Field (ACF) that adds ‘Photo Gallery’ field to any post/pages on your WordPress website.

 * Visually create your Fields
 * Add multiple photos and you can also modify title, caption and link to anything